stevana/stateful-pbt-with-fakes/README.md

              +-----+

-Where `i` is the input we generate, `f` is the function we are applying the generated input to to produce the output `o`.
+Where `i` is the input we generate, `f` is the function we are applying the generated input to produce the output `o`.
 In the case of the `reverse` example, from before, `i` and `o` are of type list of integers (`[Int]`), `f` is `reverse . reverse` and the property that we check for every generated input is that input is equal to the output.